ElazarK/content-docs/playbooks/Panorama_Query_Logs.md

-Query Panorama Logs of types: traffic, threat, url, data-filtering and wildfire.
+Queries Panorama Logs of types: traffic, threat, url, data-filtering and wildfire.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.